3 Strategies to Add Accountability to Your Decision-making

 Work From A Consistent Why

 Accountability is a “how question”, but before getting there, you need a shared why.
-By why, I mean why racial equity work matters to your organization, company, or philanthropy.
-Tools — even great ones (like the Racial Equity Impact Analysis Tool) — can't create an organizational why.
-The why is a shared organizational understanding and can only be created together.
+By why, I mean why racial equity matters to your organization, company, or philanthropy.
+Tools — even great ones (like the Racial Equity Impact Analysis Tool) — can't create a shared why.
 The starting place for a consistent “why” is your organization’s mission and vision.

 The "how" is not likely to be applied if the "why" is not clear.